Research Group Access to Justice

 Lines of research within the research group

 Our research results are incorporated into practical education and training modules.
-In this way, we strive to improve the quality of our social professionals and of legal services in general.
+In this way, we strive to improve the quality of services of social and legal professionals.
 This also serves to increase the accessibility of the legal system for all citizens.

 We work together with: Juridisch Loket, Vereniging van Mediators in Strafzaken, U Centraal, Stichting Rijnstad, Sociale Dienst Drechtsteden, Vivenz Maatschappelijke Dienstverlening, Privacy First en The Netherlands Institute for Human Rights.